-The concept of our campus-wide Arboretum dates back to the founding of Delaware Valley College as the National Farm School in 1896.
+The concept of our campus-wide Arboretum dates back to the founding of Delaware Valley University as the National Farm School in 1896.
 The school's founder, Joseph Krauskopf, included an arboretum in the original plans for the school.
-However, it was not until 1966 that the Arboretum, under the stewardship of Horticulturist David Benner, was recognized and named The Henry Schmieder Arboretum of Delaware Valley College.
+However, it was not until 1966 that the Arboretum, under the stewardship of Horticulturist David Benner, was recognized and named The Henry Schmieder Arboretum of Delaware Valley University.

 At the time of his death, Henry Schmieder was cataloging the Arboretum collection and had plans for its expansion to make the campus a living resource for students, the community and the horticulture industry.